sanzaru/smtpmail/README.md

 **Support for gMail:** For now it is not possible to log in with your Googlemail account credentials.
 Though TLS is supported, Google seems to want more at authentication.

-**To send HTML mails:** Unfortunately smtpMail cannot send HTML formatted mails.
+**To send HTML mails:** Unfortunately smtpmail cannot send HTML formatted mails.
 It will handle them, but in every test no HTML mail ever reached the recipient.

 ### To do